 The Regional Medical Communication Centers are located in Johnson City, Knoxville, Chattanooga, Cookeville, Nashville, Columbia, Jackson and Memphis.

-The Tennessee Professional Assistance Program is a voluntary program funded by through the Tennessee Board of Emergency Medical Services.
-The program offers consultation, referral, and monitoring for Emergency Medical Services Personnell whose practice is impaired, or potentially impaired, due to the use of drugs or alcohol, or psychological or physiological condition.
+The Tennessee Professional Assistance Program (TNPAP) is a voluntary program made available through the Tennessee Board of Emergency Medical Services.
+The program offers consultation, referral, and monitoring for Emergency Medical Services (EMS) Providers whose practice is impaired, or potentially impaired, due to the use of drugs or alcohol, or psychological or physiological condition.

 Addiction is a significant problem among all health care professionals, in all areas of the country.
 It is a chronic, progressive illness that can be treated effectively.
 As with all chronic illnesses, the earlier the identification and treatment, the better the prognosis.

-Some signs of addiction in Emergency Medical Services Personnel are listed below:
+Some signs of addiction in EMS Providers are listed below:

 Of course, any of these characteristics may be symptoms of a number of other problems besides addiction.